jina-ai/jina/docs/fundamentals/flow/flow-api.md

 ## Limit outstanding requests

-By default, Jina's Client sens requests to the Flow as fast as possible, without any throttling.
-If a client sends his request faster than the Flow can process them, this can put a lot of loan on the Flow.
-Typically, this is most likely to happen for expensive index Flows.
+By default, Jina’s Client sends requests to the Flow as fast as possible without any delay.
+If a client sends their request faster than the Flow can process them, this can put a high load on the Flow.
+Typically, this is most likely to happen for Flows with expensive indexing.

-You can control the number of in flight requests per Client with the `prefetch` argument, e.g. setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
+You can control the number of in flight requests per Client with the `prefetch` argument.
+E.g. setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
 By default, prefetch is disabled (set to 0).

 ```{code-block} python
 ---